niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 Pandas is a powerful Python library – we will see some of its functionality in later sections.
 Various introductions to Pandas may be found on the web or in [VanderPlas 2016](https://github.com/jakevdp/PythonDataScienceHandbook) and similar overviews.

-The notebook [2-1-1_parse-json-cat.ipynb](https://github.com/niekveldhuis/compass/blob/master/2_1_Data_Acquisition_ORACC/2_1_1_parse-json-cat.ipynb) allows one to enter one or more project abbreviations, download the JSON `zip` file, extract the catalog information and store that information in a `csv` file and/ or a `pickle` file.
+The notebook [2-1-1_parse-json-cat.ipynb](https://github.com/niekveldhuis/compass/blob/master/2_1_Data_Acquisition_ORACC/2_1_1_parse-json-cat.ipynb) allows one to enter one or more project abbreviations, download the JSON `zip` file(s), extract the catalog information and store that information in a `csv` file and/or a `pickle` file.

 ### 2.1.4 Parsing an ORACC JSON Text Edition File